 About leaks in Manager concerning the shutdown hook, see https://chess.eecs.berkeley.edu/ptexternal/wiki/Main/MemoryLeaks#ManagerShutdownHooks

 The solution is that Manager should have a static code body and register exactly one shutdown hook.

 Then Manager._registerShutdownHook should create a static list of weak references to Managers that have been created.

 The one shutdown hook should check if the weak reference is valid and whether the thread is running, and if it is, call finish() and attempt a Thread.join().

 I'd accept a patch that implements a fix, but I probably won't get around to fixing this myself any time soon.

-#2 Updated by Daniel Crawl over 1 year ago
+#2 Updated by Daniel Crawl almost 2 years ago

 Ignoring the memory leak issue, the shutdown hook does not appear to be correctly implemented since it is unregistered after the first execution (sometimes) and control-c during subsequent executions won't call it.
 A simple solution is to register the hook at the beginning of each model execution, and unregister when execution finishes.... this also fixes the memory leak.